 The non-proprietary field grant form must be returned with the entry form.
-The preferred method for delivery is via email (email@example.com).
-Both forms can be found on this page
+The preferred method for delivery is via email (firstname.lastname@example.org).

 The following data will be collected: yield, grain moisture, percent stalk lodging, and final population.
 Additionally, if disease or pest damage is found, these will be noted.

-Corn Silage Testing Program
+Corn Silage Testing Program: